 In Australia, the public health system Medicare covers most Australian residents for health care.
-However, Medicare does not cover everything and you can choose to take out private health insurance to give yourself a wider range of health care options and more comprehensive cover.
+However, Medicare does not cover everything and you can choose to take out private health insurance to give yourself a wider range of healthcare options and more comprehensive coverage.

 There are two types of health insurance: hospital & general treatment (ancillary or extras).
 You can buy them separately or most funds offer combined policies.
 There will be limitations on what and when you can claim with any policy you buy.

-Australian residents are proactively encouraged to take out Private Health Cover (Health Insurance) to compliment Medicare services, including the 30% Health Insurance Rebate from the Australia Government:
+Australian residents are proactively encouraged to take out Private Health Cover (Health Insurance) to complement Medicare services, including the 30% Health Insurance Rebate from the Australian Government.

 Health insurance costs approximately $2,000 per year depending on your circumstances (single, couple, family or single parent) and the level of coverage you select.

 To allow for simpler comparison of health insurance products all Australian health insurers are required by law to provide details of each of their products to the Private Health Insurance Ombudsman.
 PrivateHealth.gov.au contains details of every health insurance policy available in Australia, as well as its Private Health Information Statement.

 This government website gives you facts that are not biased or trying to sell you anything!
 It gives you comprehensive, independent private health insurance information.